MarvNC/JP-Resources/readme.md

 </details>

 - In `Configure Anki card format...`, we may need to refresh the card model for the new field to show up.
-  - To do this, change the model to something else and change it back. **This will clear your fields, so take a screenshot to remember what you had.**
+  - To do this, change the model to something else and change it back.
+  - ⚠️**This will clear your fields, so take a screenshot to remember what you had.**
     - You can try duplicating your card model in Anki and switching to/from that model, so hopefully your card fields will remain.
 - When your frequency field shows up, add `{freq}` in its value box to use the handlebar.